Stop Smoking For A Healthier Mouth

 We know that you have seen the commercials and magazine ads about how bad smoking cigarettes or chewing tobacco is for your body, but do you know what it can do to your teeth and overall oral health?
-The National Cancer Institute reported that, “cigarette smoking causes an estimated 443,000 deaths each year, including approximately 49,000 deaths due to exposure to secondhand smoke.”
+The National Cancer Institute reported that “cigarette smoking causes an estimated 443,000 deaths each year, including approximately 49,000 deaths due to exposure to secondhand smoke.”

-Not only does tobacco harm your body, it can also affect those around you.
+Not only does tobacco harm your body, but it can also affect those around you.
 The American Dental Association explains that the other possible oral health impacts of smoking and all tobacco products include:

 - Stained teeth and tongue